gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Running `gradle assemble` will execute lifecycle task for each library binary.

-A custom binary:
+A custom binary type:
-- Extends or implements some public base `LibraryBinary` type.
+- Implements some public base `LibraryBinarySpec` type.
 - Has some lifecycle task to build its outputs.

 #### Implementation Plan

+- Register a
-- For a library-producing plugin:
+- For a custom component-model plugin:
-    - Inspect any declared rules that take the created library type as input, and produce LibraryBinary instances via a `CollectionBuilder<? extends LibraryBinary> parameter.
+    - Inspect the declared library type for an overloaded `getBinaries()` method, to determine the library binary type.
+    - If a custom type is found, register
 - The binary-creation rule will be executed for each library when closing the BinariesContainer.
 - For each created binary, create the lifecycle task
 - Document in the user guide how to use this.
 Include some samples.